 Dr. Jane Nelsen

-Dr. Jane Nelsen is a reputed psychologist and a mother of seven children.
+Dr. Jane Nelsen is a psychologist and a mother of seven children.
 Her techniques speak about ‘mutual respect’ between the mother and the children instead of punishment and power.
 She gives very effective and firm methods to communicate with your child, and how to love and cooperate with each other.
 You will see how much calmer your home will become with positive parenting.

 Louise Bates Ames